tristanp2/music_downloader_cli/README.md

   3. Default if neither is set: `~/Music/music_downloader_outputs`
 - `config/settings.conf` supports `~` for home and absolute paths.
 It is gitignored (machine-specific), so each machine sets its own path.
-- Tracks Deezer can't match are written to `missed_tracks.json` in the output directory.
+- Tracks Deezer can't match are written to `missed_tracks.json` inside the playlist's output folder.

 ## Notes